stacklet/aws-workshop/01-policy-authoring/README.md

 ## Translation into IaC Policies

-IaC controls are extremely useful in organizations that use Terraform as their primary tool to maintain infrastructure.
+IaC controls are extremely useful in organizations using Terraform as their primary infrastrcture tool.
 IaC code that is not compliant with one or more policies can be intercepted pre-commit (on developer laptop), pre-merge (in CI pipeline) or pre-deploy (in CD pipeline) and denied moving forward.
-This guarantees that everything that reaches the cloud is compliant with the controls defined by the organization.
+This guarantees that everything that the application is compliant with ACME.inc's guardrails when you deploy it.

 The workflow to generate more IaC policies is the following: